 - Since 2013, the cast -- including at various times Ted, Yvonne, Barry, Josh Mostel (Herod), Bob Bingham (Caiaphas), Kurt Yaghjian (Annas), and Larry Marshall (Simon) in select cities -- and key creatives, such as director Norman Jewison and choreographer Rob Iscove, have embarked on a U.S./Canadian tour of special in-person anniversary screenings of a new digitally remastered print of the film, incorporating talkbacks with the audience.

-- Following Ted's joining the Italian/European tour of JCS produced and directed by Massimo Romeo Piparo, Barry and Yvonne reprised their roles opposite him in three Italian cities on the 2014 leg, and are currently gearing up to appear as special guests (as part of a post-curtain call tribute to the late Carl Anderson) during the tour's appearances in early May 2017 at the Ahoy Arena in Rotterdam.
+- Following Ted's joining the Italian/European tour of JCS produced and directed by Massimo Romeo Piparo, Barry and Yvonne reprised their roles opposite him in three Italian cities on the 2014 leg, and appeared as special guests (as part of a post-curtain call tribute to the late Carl Anderson) during the tour's appearances in early May 2017 at the Ahoy Arena in Rotterdam.